 The relay chain is better known as the heart of the Polkadot network.
 It enables all the blockchains to unite with each other.
 Its role is to administer the system and build coordination among its network, thus making it a scalable and interoperable network.

-It is also responsible for ensuring security among its network.
+It is also responsible for ensuring security in its network.

 Built on Substrate, they enable a fast and easy connection to the relay chain.
 Since these are parallel, they enhance the scalability of the network